liuye744/simpleauthDoc/docs/doc2/start/started.md

 public class MySecondHandler extends AutoAuthHandler {
     @Override
     public boolean SimpleAuthor(HttpServletRequest request, String permission) {
-        // Retrieve the instance object and verify if the name is "CodingCube" final User user = getPrincipal();
+        // Get the instance object and verify if the name is "CodingCube" final User user = getPrincipal();
         return "CodingCube".equals(user.getName());
     }
 }
 ```

-When accessing http://localhost:8080/say?name=CodingCube, the request is allowed to pass.
-If the name parameter is set to something other than "CodingCube," a PermissionsException exception is thrown.
+When accessing `http://localhost:8080/say?name=CodingCube`, the request is allowed to pass.
+If the `name` parameter is different, a `PermissionsException` will be thrown.